hifarhanali/WorKarr-DB_Project/README.md

 # WorKarr

 WorKarr is a Pakistani online marketplace for freelance services founded by a team of 3 individuals at FAST-NUCES Lahore.
-The website provides a platform for freelancers to offer services to customers worldwide.
+This website provides a platform for freelancers to offer services to customers worldwide.
 It was our Database Course project.
 Fortunately, we got full marks in the project and appreciation from our course lab instructor.

 ## Technologies